このページは、まだ日本語ではご利用いただけません。翻訳中です。

 Create another confidential client

-authentication.
-For this client, Keycloak will auto-generate a secret similar to the following:cf4c655a-0622-4ce6-a0de-d3353ef0b714
+servicewithclient_secret_basicauthentication.
+For this client, Keycloak will auto-generate a secret similar to the following:cf4c655a-0622-4ce6-a0de-d3353ef0b714.
+Enable the client credentials grant for the client:

 -